 You may wonder why some 3D models look smoother than others, even when they’re done using the same 3D printer.
 This difference is because the resolution affects 3D printers much like it does a TV, and it is measured in microns.
 So, you may want to use a smaller scale, such as 50 microns vs. 100 microns for a 3D printer.
 By decreasing the microns, you are reducing the size of each layer of your print.
 The best printers can handle 50 microns, while others may have 100 as their minimum.

 The difference between 50 microns and 100 microns may seem insignificant, but this difference can greatly affect the print quality of the 3D model.
-However, when you print with a smaller resolution, the complete process will take more print time because there have to be more layers to create the same model height.
+However, when you print with a smaller resolution, the complete process will take more print time because more layers must be created to create the same model height.
 Some 3D printers do not offer smaller diameters.
-For example, according to MakerBot, their standard nozzle size is 400 microns or 0.4 mm on their filament printers.
+For example, MakerBot’s standard nozzle size is 400 microns or 0.4 mm on their filament printers.
 Resin printers can achieve smaller layers, resulting in improved detailing.
 Check out our article on ABS vs. PLA for a 3D printer for more information on filament printers.

 Low layer height or thickness can improve dimensional accuracy and attention to detail.

 If your object has diagonals or curved surfaces, you may want to choose high resolution.
-The shape of these surfaces is improved using lower thickness.
-If the layer sizes are shorter, the model will have a more curved edge or steep diagonal.
+The shape of these surfaces is improved using lower thicknesses.
+The model will have a more curved edge or steep diagonal if the layer sizes are shorter.
 With a lower resolution, you will see each step where the layer ends.
 The use of smaller layers will also result in smoother materials in the end.
 Check out our mashups of specific 3D printers including the ZMorph VX vs Snapmaker and MakerBot Replicator 2 vs 2X.

 FDM printers have more difficulty when it comes to resolution and accuracy, but they do take less time to print.